-Instructions for Selecting Items
+Instructions for Selecting Items:

-In selecting items for the project please go through each of the following five steps for each item:
+In selecting items for the project please go through each of the following four steps for each item:

-- 1) Section rule: Please check whether the article appeared in one of the following sections/categories:
+1) Section rule: Please check whether the article appeared in one of the following sections/categories:

 - Finances/markets/funds

 - Sport/local sport/technology & motoring

 - Events and appointments/advertisements

 - TV/TV program

 - Home/real estate

 - Supplement/magazine

-Articles published in any of these sections should not be included in the analysis!
+If this is the case, please enter "0" in the "relevance" column.
+Articles published in one of these sections should not be included in the analysis.

-- 2) Minimum length rule: Check if the article consists of less than 50 words.
-If this is the case, the article is not relevant to the analysis and should not be picked up! - 3) Title rule: Please read the article's main headline(s) and subheading.
+2) Title rule: Please read the article's main headline(s) and subheading.
 Now decide if they contain an indication as to whether the article addresses the present or future actual or desirable public role of religion in the country's societal life.